algorand/py-algorand-sdk/x/blackbox/README.md

 **NOTE: to get math formulas to render here using Chrome, add the [xhub extension](https://chrome.google.com/webstore/detail/xhub/anidddebgkllnnnnjfkmjcaallemhjee/related) and reload**

-## TLDR; Dry Run Singleton Apps/LogicSigs, View Stats, and make Assertions on Behavior
+## TLDR; Dry Run a Sequence of Inputs on Apps/LogicSigs, View Stats, and make Assertions on Behavior

 ### Trying out the new test